About

 The first is sector research and intelligence — premium investor briefs and competitive landscapes with named forward calls, in sectors where the network and the operating experience produce insight that desk research cannot.
 The current catalogue covers human milk oligosaccharides; reports in industrial enzymes, precision fermentation and synthetic biology, the broader biotics-and-microbiome space, and classic global fermentation are in scoping.
 The thesis on each is specific and named; the work names the players, the cost economics, and a forward call.

-The second is strategic advisory — sector diligence (including VC and PE pre-investment and distressed-asset diligence), market-entry, regulatory roadmaps, and partner identification, for investors, corporates and founders.
+The second is strategic advisory — sector diligence (including VC and PE pre-investment and distressed-asset diligence), market-entry and cross-border expansion across Europe, the US and Asia, regulatory roadmaps, partner identification and partnership financing, and cost-effective scale-up.
+It serves investors (VC and PE), corporates, founders taking a company to exit, technology-transfer offices, and family-owned and mid-market industrials.
 This work draws on the same sector intelligence as the research, applied to a specific decision.

 The third is BD and dealmaking — licensing negotiation, partnership and joint-venture structuring, and M&A advice across buy-side, sell-side and MBO support, including special-situations work (restart and asset purchases from administration), for founders, corporate BD teams and restart investors.
 This is operator-and-negotiator work.
 Founders find that unexpectedly useful when they are sitting across the table from a corporate strategic for the first time.